CVE-2026-32603: CWE-20: Improper Input Validation in sandboxie-plus Sandboxie

 Technical Analysis

-Sandboxie, an open source sandbox isolation software for Windows, contains a local denial of service vulnerability (CWE-20: Improper Input Validation) in its kernel driver in versions prior to 1.17.3.
-An unprivileged process running inside the Standard Sandbox can trigger a kernel crash by sending a malformed IOCTL request to the \Device\SandboxieDriverApi driver.
-This vulnerability does not affect the Security Hardened Sandbox configuration.
-The issue has been addressed in Sandboxie version 1.17.3.
+CVE-2026-32603 is a local denial of service vulnerability in Sandboxie (versions prior to 1.17.3) caused by improper input validation (CWE-20) in the Sandboxie kernel driver.
+An unprivileged process within the Standard Sandbox can send a malformed IOCTL request to the \Device\SandboxieDriverApi driver, triggering an immediate kernel crash (blue screen of death).
+The vulnerability affects the Standard Sandbox configuration both with and without dropped administrator privileges but does not impact the Security Hardened Sandbox configuration.
+The vulnerability has been addressed in Sandboxie version 1.17.3.

 Potential Impact